Yeti47/Yetibyte.Twitch.Bobota/README.md

 | {BOT_NAME} | Twitch user name of the bot. |
 | {COMMAND} | The command that triggers the bot. |
 | {COMPETING_BOT_NAME} | Twitch user name of another bot that this bot should interact with. |

+### Test Mode

+If the configuration property IsTestMode is set to /true/, the bot will not actually send messages to the Twitch chat.
+Instead, potential outbound messages are logged to the console.